Planet list

 What is IBFT?

-What does “Byzantine Fault Tolerant” mean (and why should you care)?
+What does "Byzantine Fault Tolerant" mean — and why should you care?

-• crash or lose connectivity,
+• crash or lose its internet connection,

-• become compromised,
+• become compromised or hacked,

 How does IBFT agree on a block?